Swastika: Europe

+An object very much like a hammer or a double axe is depicted among the magical symbols on the drums of Sami noaidi, used in their religious ceremonies before Christianity was established.
+The name of the Sami thunder god was Horagalles, thought to derive from "Old Man Thor" (Þórr karl).
+Sometimes on the drums, a male figure with a hammer-like object in either hand is shown, and sometimes it is more like a cross with crooked ends, or a swastika.

+Southern and eastern Asia

 The icon has been of spiritual significance to Indian religions such as Hinduism, Buddhism and Jainism.
 The swastika is a sacred symbol in the Bön religion, native to Tibet.

-South Asia

 Hinduism

 The swastika is an important Hindu symbol.
 The swastika symbol is commonly used before entrances or on doorways of homes or temples, to mark the starting page of financial statements, and mandalas constructed for rituals such as weddings or welcoming a newborn.

 The swastika has a particular association with Diwali, being drawn in rangoli (coloured sand) or formed with deepak lights on the floor outside Hindu houses and on wall hangings and other decorations.

-In the diverse traditions within Hinduism, both the clockwise and counterclockwise swastika are found, with different meanings.
-The clockwise or right hand icon is called swastika, while the counterclockwise or left hand icon is called sauwastika or sauvastika.
+In the diverse traditions within Hinduism, both the clockwise and counter-clockwise swastika are found, with different meanings.
+The clockwise or right hand icon is called swastika, while the counter-clockwise or left hand icon is called sauwastika or sauvastika.
 The clockwise swastika is a solar symbol (Surya), suggesting the motion of the Sun in India (the northern hemisphere), where it appears to enter from the east, then ascend to the south at midday, exiting to the west.
-The counterclockwise sauwastika is less used; it connotes the night, and in tantric traditions it is an icon for the goddess Kali, the terrifying form of Devi Durga.
+The counter-clockwise sauwastika is less used; it connotes the night, and in tantric traditions it is an icon for the goddess Kali, the terrifying form of Devi Durga.
 The symbol also represents activity, karma, motion, wheel, and in some contexts the lotus.
 According to Norman McClelland its symbolism for motion and the Sun may be from shared prehistoric cultural roots.